 How to avoid damaging your power bank?

-You should not over-charge your power bank and also do not completely discharge it.
+You should not over-charge your power bank and also not completely discharge it.
 If you do so frequently, then in both cases the life of the power bank will decrease swiftly.
 If you leave your power bank for a long time without using it, it will slowly discharge beyond the critical level and may be damaged.

 It is advisable to charge your power bank every couple of months or so, even if you are not using it.
 Avoid leaving or storing your power bank in a very hot or very humid environment.